 To our surprise, those little trust badges increased revenue and conversion rate by over 30%.

 Amazing, right?
 Test it out.
 There is no hard adding it to your sales page.

 This is what I learned best from Starbucks.
 Starbucks is mainly selling coffee.
 But how do they justify the higher price point of their coffee?
 Well, the mineral water.
 While you are complaining about the price of the coffee when comparing it with the mineral water there.
 It is easier for you to justify the price of the coffee as it will be $1-2 more expensive than the mineral water making it doesn\’t feel that expensive.
 This is what we call price anchoring.

 When we set up our sales process, we will have a certain product to help justify our main product.
 It’s just like buying 2 for $10 and 3 for $12.
 Your cost might not change too much, but your revenue and profit increase with the bundle.
 This is called price anchoring and it’s an effective way to increase the amount of money people are willing to spend with you.

 The simplest application of price anchoring is when you mention the value of your offer vs. how much it costs…You can use price anchoring to increase the perceived value of your offer so that people are willing to spend more money before they finish checking out.

 Urgency and scarcity are hallmarks of conversion optimization.

-Telling people that your offer is temporary — urge them to take action by having a limited quantity of products or limited time offer will definitely force them to make a decision.
+Telling people that your offer is temporary — urging them to take action by having a limited quantity of products or a limited-time offer will definitely force them to make a decision.
 This is because the offer will go away after a certain period of time.
-This is an extremely effective way to get slow-movers to take action.
+This is an extremely effective way to get slow movers to take action.